Lake Dunlap: Dam failure

 On the morning of May 14, 2019, at 8:05 am local, the dam's 90-year-old middle spillway unexpectedly collapsed, nearly draining the lake by day's end.
 The lower, concrete portion of the dam remained in place.
 The collapse was due to aging structural steel.
 The Guadalupe-Blanco River Authority worked with lakeside residents who formed an engineering and technical committee and a temporary water-control improvement district.
 Engineers and the Texas Water Development Board devised a solution to replace the spill gates at Dunlap and GBRA's other remaining aging dams.
-On November 3, 2020, the residents of Lake Dunlap voted on and passed three propositions which allow for the creation of a formal water-control district and assessment of ad valorem taxes that will fund the construction of a new dam.
+On November 3, 2020, the residents of Lake Dunlap voted on and passed three propositions which allow for the creation of a formal water-control district and assessment of ad valorem taxes that funded the construction of a new dam.
 The construction of the new design was completed on August 31, 2023 and the lake began refilling that same day.
 On October 26, 2023, the water level was officially restored to full after the rebuilding of the dam.